-Friday the 13th was considered a very powerful day to manifest, honor creativity and to celebrate beauty, wisdom, and nourishment of the soul.
+Friday the 13th was considered a very powerful day to manifest, honor creativity, and celebrate beauty, wisdom, and nourishment of the soul.

 Her energy joins us at the end of the week to honor the days gone by and to remind us that it is important to rest, relax and play.
 As a society, we all look forward to Venus day, and we all naturally find ourselves unwinding and relaxing in her comforting energy.

-Friday is the perfect day to embrace Venus-like energy and to focus on creativity, beauty, and sensuality.
+Friday is the perfect day to embrace Venus-like energy and focus on creativity, beauty, and sensuality.

-Number 13 also holds an extremely potent feminine energy and is considered to be the number of death and rebirth, creation, fertility, and blood.
+Number 13 also holds an extremely potent feminine energy and is considered to be the number of –

 This is because we have 13 Moon cycles every year and the average female also experiences 13 periods per year.